EvieWei0720/EvieWei0720.github.io/hobbies.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Music is my longest and biggest hobby. <br>

 As a child, I learned to play the **piano** and thus became interested in music.
 When I went to high school, I met my friends and we formed a **band**.
 We had some small live performances together.
+After graduation, I learned **classical guitar**, just playing simple songs.

 After I enrolled in university, I joined a music club and learned **post-production**, including recording and sound modification.
 But I prefer **live stage performances**, so I spend most of my free time organizing parties.
 I was so grateful that our students' union gave me a chance to follow my passion.
 To offer high-quality performances, I watched lots of stage performances to draw inspiration.
 Currently, I love to watch **musicals**.
 'Phantom of the Opera' is my favorite!
 If you are interested in musicals, we can go to the theater together!